Supershift/Sushi.MediaKiwi2/docs/FrontEnd/Components/MkForm/index.md

 ## Customization

 There are multiple ways of customizing the MkForms.
-You can define the props on the component or define them globally in the [MediaKiwiFormOptions](./MediaKiwiFormOptions.md)
+You can define the props on the component or define them globally in the [MediaKiwiFormOptions](./MediaKiwiFormOptions.md).

+For a full list of the options, see the [component props](./../../../../src/Sushi.MediaKiwi.Vue/src/models/form/FormProps.ts)

 ## Event handlers